 The Optionee understands that Data will be transferred to such other stock plan service provider as may be selected by the Company that assists the Company with the implementation, administration and management of the Plan.
 The Optionee understands that the recipients of the Data may be located in the United States or elsewhere, and that the recipient's country (e.g., the United States) may have different data privacy laws and protections than the Optionee's country.
 The Optionee understands that he or she may request a list with the names and addresses of any potential recipients of the Data by contacting the Optionee's local human resources representative.
 The Optionee authorizes the Company, the stock plan service provider, and any other possible recipients which may assist the Company (presently or in the future) with implementing, administering and managing the Plan to receive, possess, use, retain and transfer the Data, in electronic or other form, for the purpose of implementing, administering and managing his or her participation in the Plan.
 The Optionee understands that Data will be held only as long as is necessary to implement, administer and manage the Optionee's participation in the Plan.
-The Optionee understands that he or she may, at any time, view Data, request additional information about the storage and processing of

-Data, require any necessary amendments to Data or refuse or withdraw the consents herein, in any case without cost, by contacting in writing his or her local human resources representative.
-The Optionee understands, however, that refusing or withdrawing his or her consent may affect the Optionee's ability to participate in the Plan.
-For more information on the consequences of the Optionee's refusal to consent or withdrawal of consent, the Optionee understands that he or she may contact his or her local human resources representative.
+The Optionee understands that he or she may, at any time, view Data, request additional information about the storage and processing of Data, require any necessary amendments to Data or refuse or withdraw the consents herein, in any case without cost, by contacting in writing his or her local human resources representative.
+The Optionee understands, however, that refusing or withdrawal of consent, the Optionee understands that he or she may contact his or her local human resources representative.